-The Tale of Samuel Whiskers Tom Kitten took another big jump off the bar, and landed on a ledge high up inside the chimney, knocking down some soot into the fender.
+Tom Kitten took another big jump off the bar, and landed on a ledge high up inside the chimney, knocking down some soot into the fender.

-Tom Kitten coughed and choked with the smoke;

-and he could hear the sticks beginning to crackle and burn in the fire-place down below.
+Tom Kitten coughed and choked with the smoke; and he could hear the sticks beginning to crackle and burn in the fire-place down below.
+He made up his mind to climb right to the top, and get out on the slates, and try to catch sparrows.

 "I cannot go back.
 If I slipped I might fall in the fire and singe my beautiful tail and my little blue jacket."